 Observations

 You can now run the project to examine your collision implementation between RigidCircle shapes in the form of the resulting CollisionInfo objects.
-Remember that you have only implemented circle-circle collisions as such remember to use the left/right=arrow keys to select a RigidCircle object.
+Remember that you have only implemented circle-circle collisions and as such remember to use the left/right-arrow keys to select a RigidCircle object.
 Use the WASD keys to move this object around to observe the magenta line segment representing the collision normal and depth when it overlaps with another RigidCircle.
 Try typing the Y/U keys to verify the correctness of CollisionInfo for shapes with different radii.
 Now, type the G key to create a few more RigidCircle objects.
 Try moving the selected object and increase its size such that it is in collision with multiple RigidCircle objects simultaneously and observe that a proper CollisionInfo is computed for every collision.
 Finally, note that you can toggle the drawing of CollisionInfo with the C key.

-You have implemented circle collision detection, build the required engine infrastructure to support collisions, and verified the correctness of the system.
+You have now implemented circle collision detection, built the required engine infrastructure to support collisions, and verified the correctness of the system.
 You are now ready to learn about Separating Axis Theorem (SAT), and implement the algorithm to detect collisions between rectangles.

 Separating Axis Theorem